Using Mediation to Resolve a Personal Injury Claim

 Have questions about your injury claim?
 Unsure how much your claim may be worth?

 Give us a call today to schedule a free legal consultation.
 Our firm has a proven track record of success with personal injury claims.
-We have recovered more than $750 million in compensation on behalf of our clients.
+We have recovered more than $1 billion in compensation on behalf of our clients.

 Firm partner Jeff Phillips is a member of the National Trial Lawyers Association ”“ Top 100.